'It's Anfield' - Guardiola explains angry reaction

 "It's a yellow card.
 It's a yellow card.
 It's clear," Guardiola told Sky Sports.

 "But it's Anfield, it's Old Trafford.
 In our situation a City player is sent off.
 It's clear.
-It was a second yellow."
+It was a second yellow.

 He continued along the same lines when speaking to BBC Radio 5 Live.

-"It was a yellow card, it was too obvious," he added.
+"It was a yellow card, it was too obvious," he continued.
 "I know for referees it is not easy at Anfield and Old Trafford - there is a lot of pressure for everyone.

 "Football is about emotions but it is obvious it is a yellow card."